sanjeetsharma1996/Stock_Analysis_Time-Series-Dataset/README.md

 6.Analyse whether stock prices of these tech companies (Amazon, Apple, Google, Microsoft) are correlated or not!

-7. Analyse the daily returns of each stock and how they are corelated.
+7.Analyse the daily returns of each stock and how they are corelated.

 8.Value at risk analysis for tech companies.